iferco/GMD-classification/README.md

 * location: The location of the muiñeira in only one row.
 (Only in data_located.csv)
 * lat: Latitude coordinat of the location.
 (Only in data_located.csv)
 * lon: Longitude coordinat of the location.
 (Only in data_located.csv)
+* classification: The classification for the given muiñeira.
+Can be A Coruña, Rias Baixas, Ancares, Costa do Morte, Courel, A Fonsagrada or Not classified.